pabloelt/pabloelt.github.io/content/project/project6/index.md

 Forecasting is one of the most widely used techniques in the data science field due to its significant impact on a company's balance sheet and its potential to greatly enhance overall performance.
 Some of the mayor beneficts are summarized below:

-* <text style='color: #BBDEFC; font-weight: normal;'>Inventory Optimization:</text> Forecasting helps predict demand more accurately, reducing overstock and stock-outs.
+* <text style='color: #BBDEFC; font-weight: normal;'>Inventory optimization:</text> Forecasting helps predict demand more accurately, reducing overstock and stock-outs.
 This leads to better inventory management, minimizing costs and improving cash flow.

-* <text style='color: #BBDEFC; font-weight: normal;'>Improved Customer Satisfaction:</text> By anticipating demand, the company can ensure products are available when customers want them, enhancing the shopping experience and increasing customer loyalty.
+* <text style='color: #BBDEFC; font-weight: normal;'>Improved customer satisfaction:</text> By anticipating demand, the company can ensure products are available when customers want them, enhancing the shopping experience and increasing customer loyalty.

-* <text style='color: #BBDEFC; font-weight: normal;'>Better Decision-Making:</text> Forecasting provides data-driven insights, enabling more informed decisions about pricing, promotions, and product launches, ultimately improving profitability.
+* <text style='color: #BBDEFC; font-weight: normal;'>Better decision-making:</text> Forecasting provides data-driven insights, enabling more informed decisions about pricing, promotions, and product launches, ultimately improving profitability.

-* <text style='color: #BBDEFC; font-weight: normal;'>Resource Allocation:</text> Forecasting helps in planning staffing, logistics, and marketing efforts, ensuring resources are allocated effectively to meet anticipated demand.
+* <text style='color: #BBDEFC; font-weight: normal;'>Resource allocation:</text> Forecasting helps in planning staffing, logistics, and marketing efforts, ensuring resources are allocated effectively to meet anticipated demand.

-* <text style='color: #BBDEFC; font-weight: normal;'>Competitive Advantage:</text> Companies with better forecasting capabilities can respond more quickly to market changes, offering them an edge over competitors.
+* <text style='color: #BBDEFC; font-weight: normal;'>Competitive advantage:</text> Companies with better forecasting capabilities can respond more quickly to market changes, offering them an edge over competitors.

 In this context, traditional sales forecasting methods have been reliable for decades.
 However, with the advent of machine learning algorithms, it is now possible to implement powerful forecasting models using a data science approach.
 These modern techniques enable the prediction of product or service demand over a specified future period by leveraging historical company data.
 Compared to traditional forecasting methods, a machine learning approach offers several advantages: